grtvishnu/Air-Pollution-Prediction-and-Forecasting/README.md

 🌈**Models For Forecasting:**

  - `LSTM`- A Deep Learning method to find Future values of AQI upto 7 days
- - `Prophet` - A package from facebook
+ - `Prophet` - a package developed by facebook

 🔥**Features:**